 Study the Most Prevalent Hypertrophic Cardiomyopathy Mutation in Human Cardiomyocytes

-To enable researchers to study the functional consequences of the R403Q mutation, somatic cells from an individual carrying the HCM MYH7 R403Q mutation were reprogrammed to generate MyCell® Cardiomyocytes (R403Q), 00178.
+To enable researchers to study functional consequences, somatic cells from an individual carrying the HCM MYH7 R403Q mutation were reprogrammed to generate MyCell® Cardiomyocytes (R403Q), 00178.
 In addition, an isogenic control, MyCell Cardiomyocytes MYH7 (R403Q) Corrected, was generated using genome engineering strategies to correct the mutation.
-MyCell Cardiomyocytes (R403Q) display classic hallmarks of hypertrophic cardiomyopathy including abnormal electrophysiological properties, calcium handling and contractile properties.
+MyCell Cardiomyocytes (R403Q) display classic hallmarks of hypertrophic cardiomyopathy including abnormal electrophysiological properties, calcium handling, and contractile properties.

 - Fully differentiated, >90% pure cardiomyocytes

 - Expression of relevant cardiac markers (e.g. cTNT, ACTN2)